 Measuring Enablers Using the GSMA Mobile Connectivity Index

-The GSMA Mobile Connectivity Index is an analytical tool that measures the performance of 134 countries, imagesrepresenting more than 95 per cent of the world’s population, against the four key enablers that are essential to driving mobile internet adoption:
+The GSMA Mobile Connectivity Index is an analytical tool that measures the performance of 134 countries, representing more than 95 per cent of the world’s population, against the four key enablers that are essential to driving mobile internet adoption:

 Infrastructure – the availability and quality of high performance mobile internet network coverage.
 Without network coverage, people cannot get online, and without high-performing networks it is more difficult to access the full potential of the internet.